redpanthers/slides/Readme.md

   git clone git@github.com:redpanthers/slides.git -- recursive
 ```

-NB: Reveal.js is checked into the repo as a git submodule.
-For cloning the submodule localy, use the ``--recursive` flag.
+**NB: Reveal.js is checked into the repo as a git submodule.
+For cloning the submodule locally, use the `--recursive` flag.**

 In case you missed the `--recursive` flag when cloning, use ```git submodule update --init --recursive``` inside the git repo to pull the submodule.